a decade on active duty, he continued to serve the United States

 United States Navy or in the United States Marine Corps.
 Father

-Luke and Presvytera also have two daughters in law and two
+Luke and Presvytera also have two daughters in law and three

 Présbyter is an ordained, non-monastic priest.
 A priest of the